 There are five main types of habitat on Ol Pejeta, a degree of diversity that contributes to the wide variety of wildlife found here.

-Swamps/marshland also feature in Ol Pejeta’s habitat: these areas support a large variety of aquatic species, birds, insects and herbivores such as waterbuck and elephant.
+Ol Pejeta’s marshlands support a huge variety of insects, birds, and other herbivores such as elephant and waterbuck.